|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 19: Sharm El Sheikh

 After breakfast we will explore Sharm El Sheikh with a city tour starting with Al Mustafa Mosque.
 This is considered the newest mosque in the city.
-We will journey to Al Noor district to visit The Church before heading to Naama Bay, the most famous area in the city.
+We will visit the newly opened Sharm El Sheikh museum which contains over 5000 artifacts covering the span of the entire Egyptian civilization.
+We will journey to Al Noor district to visit the church before heading to Naama Bay, the most famous area in the city.
 Stop at the lighthouse where the views will take your breath away.
 In the afternoon we will wander around Sharm's Old Market with free time to explore on your own.

 Day 20: St Catherine's Monastery (UNESCO), Farewell Dinner

 Today we will explore St Catherine's Monastery a UNESCO World Heritage Site.
-Constructed between 527 and 565 it is located at the foot of Mount Moses.
+Constructed between 527 and 565 AD, it is located at the foot of Mount Moses.
 A chapel was built on top of the site where it was thought Moses' burning bush was.
 The greatest significance is one of the largest and most important collections of illuminated manuscripts in the world.
 This collection consists of approximately 4500 volumes in Greek, Coptic, Arabic, Armenian, Hebrew, Slavic, Syriac, Georgian and other languages.

 Day 21: Fly to Cairo

 We bid farewell to the relaxing setting of Sharm El Sheikh and depart for our flight to Cairo.

 Day 22: Depart Cairo